janos-r/yewban/README.md

 cargo install trunk wasm-bindgen-cli
 ```

 - Trunk is really amazing.
-At the time of writing it is recommended ony in the non-stable version of the yew documentation.
+At the time of writing it is recommended only in the non-stable version of the yew documentation.
 Trunk mentions that in the future, the `wasm-bindgen-cli` package will be installed as part of trunk.

 ### install the rust wasm toolchain